Hazgn/raze-back-end/README.md

 <br/>

-Razz E-Commerce is a platform for buying and selling various products, where this platform can make it easier for customers and sellers to transact with each other
+Raz E-Commerce is a platform for buying and selling various products, where this platform can make it easier for customers and sellers to transact with each other

 ## Contents